 If you have a puppy under 6 months then please bring along some food for their lunch.
 Dogs older than 6 months should not require food throughout the day and we prefer not to feed them as it can cause stomach issues & vomiting when they get back to playing.
 If you feed your dog breakfast please do so before arriving, although if we find that your dog continues to vomit their breakfast we will ask you not to feed them breakfast on that day.

 Generally dogs that are not desexed are unable to attend Pooch Play Care.
 Intact males and unspayed females smell different and other dogs may single them out and at times disrupt the group.
 This is unfair for both your dog and other dogs in our care.
 Puppies can attend dog day care up to approximately 6 months old or until they are ready for treatment.
 As previously noted, all dogs must have undertaken C5 vaccination.

 Dogs use their teeth like humans use their hands so to a degree minor injuries are inevitable.
 Nicks, scrapes and scratches are a normal part of dog play and socialisation.
-The Pooch Play Care Team provide constant supervision and guidance to the dogs in our care.
-If the team see a dog not enjoying the play, they can be separated into new pens to avoid any issues arising.
+The Pooch Play Care Team provide constant supervision and guidance to the dogs in our care however as with any multi dog environment there is a risk more serious injuries can occur.
+Please see our terms & conditions for more information.

 YES!
 We encourage owners to come and check out our facilities prior to allowing us to care for their loved one.
 We have a viewing room that provides an awesome viewpoint of all of our play pens.
 With the privacy glass, dogs are unable to see you to avoid disturbing them but you can certainly see them!